Mazen-Yasser-10/IEEE-CS-25-BACKEND/PHP/PHP.md

 | The stop condition is specified easily. | The stop condition has to be explicitly specified. |
 | Upon working with collections, it needs the usage of the `count()` function. | It can simply work without the usage of the `count()` method. |

+## Sessions vs. Cookies.

+#### When building a website, we need to remember user information whether it’s login details, preferences, or shopping cart items.
+Two common ways to store this data are sessions and cookies.

+#### Cookies are small pieces of data stored in the user’s browser.
+They help remember things like login status or preferences even after closing the website.
+#### Sessions store user data on the server, making them more secure and ideal for storing temporary or sensitive information.

+## Error Handling in PHP.

+#### When creating scripts and web applications, error handling is an important part.
+If your code lacks error checking code, your program may look very unprofessional and you may be open to security risks.

+## How PHP Executes Code.

+#### In PHP, code execution is linear, and the compiling is carried out as well as the executing in cycles per line of a script.
+Yet, to enhance this flow, PHP uses caching such as opcode caching, which is the set of compiled byte codes that are necessary to run the matter faster in following requests.

 ## Resources

 #### https://www.w3schools.com/php/php_intro.asp